Costs and Budgeting

 Standard Cost of Attendance

 Financial aid starts with the standard cost of attendance (COA) for a student.
 The items listed below form the basis for what the Financial Aid Office can permit in overall financial aid, including student loans.
-The following student budget is for the 2016-2017 academic year.
+Although charges for tuition and fees are not finalized until mid-June, the following information for the current academic year (2019-2020) can provide you with a guideline for tuition, fees, and related expenses.
+Please keep in mind that an increase to these charges is anticipated for the 2020-2021 academic year.

 Student Activity Fee